 Traditional appliances fail in predictable ways: motors wear out, heating elements burn through, belts break, seals crack.
 These components are largely standardized, widely available, and relatively inexpensive.
-A technician can diagnose the problem with basic tools, order a part from any number of suppliers, and have the repair done in a single visit.
+A technician can diagnose the problem with basic tools, order a part from any number of suppliers, and complete the repair in a single visit.

 Proprietary Parts and Control Boards

 The main control board in a smart appliance — which manages connectivity, app integration, and sensor processing alongside basic operational functions — is almost always a proprietary part sourced exclusively through the manufacturer.
 These boards are more complex, harder to test, and significantly more expensive than standard components.
+There is no aftermarket equivalent, so you pay manufacturer pricing every time.

 Specialized Diagnostic Requirements